As of the date of this article, I am using all of these passive investing strategies to build wealth and increase my net worth.

 It takes nerves of steel and a strong conviction in your investment strategy to be able to watch your portfolio’s value drop by nearly half.

-Nevertheless, it’s a fascinating tool and one that I’m currently using to evaluate stock purchases in my own Roth IRA account.
+Nevertheless, it’s a fascinating tool and one that I’ve used to evaluate stock purchases in my own Roth IRA account.

 Maybe you followed some of the advice from my blog post about saving or maybe you’re just looking to retire early (or at all).